Ananyasiingh/Feature_Engineering/README.md

+Open for Contribution
+Share your ways for eradicating outliers :P

 Feature Engineering with Outlier Removal :)

 This repository contains tools and examples for performing feature engineering, with a focus on outlier detection and removal using various techniques such as percentiles, standard deviation, Z-score, and Interquartile Range (IQR).
 Feature engineering is a crucial step in the data preprocessing pipeline, as it aims to enhance the quality and relevance of the features used for machine learning models.